lschierer/RUT/packages/luke/20051121/what-we-do-not-know-about-the-sun-and-global-warming.md

 ---

-title: What we do not know about the Sun and global warming
+title: "What we do not know about the Sun and global warming"
 date: 2005-11-21 15:35:10
 tags:
   -  global-warming